However, many of us – often without knowing we’re doing it – try to manipulate and seduce our clients.

 I cannot dispute that manipulations work.

-Every one of them can indeed help influence behaviour and every one of them can help a company become quite succesful.
+Every one of them can indeed help influence behaviour and every one of them can help a company become quite successful.
 But there are trade offs.

 Not a single one of them breeds loyalty.